Home 9 Travel Guide La Guajira 9 A special encounter in Cabo de la Vela

 As we slowly wake up, a little boy around 8 years old with an intellectual disability approaches us shyly.
 He sits down a few chairs away from us but slowly seeks contact by occasionally moving up a chair.

-That Colombia has much to offer is not unknown to many.
-However, what we did not expect was that Colombia also has a desert area, namely La Guajira.
+That Colombia has much to offer is widely known.
+However, what we did not expect was that Colombia also has a desert area: La Guajira.
 Before our trip we never thought we would make this trip, but as always everything turns out differently than planned in advance 😉

 Bumpy ride